-Where you aware that more than half of your home’s energy costs are for your heating and cooling?
-This is why it’s essential to have an energy-efficient HVAC system.
+Did you know that more than half of your home’s energy costs are for your heating and cooling?
+This is why it’s critical to secure an energy-efficient HVAC system.

 Furnace efficiency standards were last updated to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system measures how effective your furnace is at natural gas into heat.
-An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while generating heat.
+This rating system measures how effective your furnace is at combusting natural gas into heat.
+An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while creating heat.

-In 2022, President Biden proposed new energy-efficiency standards for residential gas furnaces that would significantly decrease emissions, save customers money and promote sustainability.
+In 2022, the U.S. government proposed new energy-efficiency standards for residential gas furnaces that would significantly lower emissions, save money and encourage sustainability.

-• Reduce carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over three decades, the equivalent of what 61 million homes emit annually.
+- Cut carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over 30 years, the equivalent of what 61 million homes emit yearly.

-So what does all of this mean for your existing furnace in 2023?
-Currently, very little, as the proposed rule won't go into effect until 2029 at the earliest and does not affect furnaces that are already in use.
+With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
+For the time being, next to nothing, as the proposed rule won't go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.

 Guide to Condensing Furnaces